joakim/calendar/readme.md

 # A Calendar for Time to Come

-A perennial solar calendar based on astronomical observations.
+A [perennial](https://en.wikipedia.org/wiki/Perennial_calendar) [solar calendar](https://en.wikipedia.org/wiki/Solar_calendar) based on astronomical observations.

-The calendar year consists of 360 calendar days + 5 intercalary days (6 in leap years), divided into 4 equal quarters of 1 intercalary day + 90 calendar days.
+The [calendar year](https://en.wikipedia.org/wiki/Calendar_year) consists of 360 calendar days + 5 [intercalary](https://en.wikipedia.org/wiki/Intercalation_(timekeeping)#Solar_calendars) days (6 in leap years), divided into 4 equal quarters of 1 intercalary day + 90 calendar days.
 The remaining 1 or 2 days of the year are intercalary transition days between years.

-The 360 calendar days may be divided into eight 45-day months, as well as 40 x 9-day weeks (3 x 3 days).
-Alternatively, one can use the more traditional twelve 30-day months.
+The 360 calendar days may be divided into 8 months of 45 days, as well as 40 weeks of 9 days (3 x 3, based on [tridays](https://www.hermetic.ch/cal_stud/ltc/ltc.htm)).
+Alternatively, one can use the more traditional 12 months of 30 days.

-The calendar year begins at the midnight closest to the instant of the northward equinox as measured from the prime meridian.
-Consequently, if the northward equinox falls before solar noon on a particular day, then that day is the first day of the year.
+The calendar year begins at the midnight closest to the instant of the [northward equinox](https://en.wikipedia.org/wiki/March_equinox) as measured from the [prime meridian](https://en.wikipedia.org/wiki/Prime_meridian).
+Consequently, if the northward equinox falls before [solar noon](https://en.wikipedia.org/wiki/Noon#Solar_noon) on a particular day, then that day is the first day of the year.
 If the northward equinox occurs after solar noon, the following day begins the calendar year.

-The calendar's proposed epoch is the beginning of the human era (10001 BC).
+The calendar's _proposed_ [epoch](https://en.wikipedia.org/wiki/Epoch) is the beginning of the [human era](https://en.wikipedia.org/wiki/Holocene_calendar) (10001 BC).

-Essentially, it's the Persian calendar with a different division of the year, a different meridian and a different epoch.
-The calendar and its astronomical basis is deeply indebted to Persian astronomer Omar Khayyam's 11th century reform of the Jalali calendar.
+Essentially, it's the [Persian calendar](https://en.wikipedia.org/wiki/Iranian_calendars) with a different division of the year, a different meridian and a different epoch.
+The calendar and its astronomical basis is deeply indebted to Persian astronomer [Omar Khayyam](https://en.wikipedia.org/wiki/Omar_Khayyam)'s 11th century reform of the [Jalali calendar](https://en.wikipedia.org/wiki/Jalali_calendar).

 ### Advantages